lostfictions/peerio-icebear/docs/md/API.md

 ### sent

-List of channel invites current user has sent.
+List of channel invites admins of current channel have sent.

 ### acceptInvite